Effective viscosity of a suspension of flagellar beating microswimmers: Three-dimensional modeling: Results and discussion

-Figure \ref{fig:ang_vel}(I) describes the configuration where the flagella plane and the swimming direction are perpendicular to the flow.
-Due to the shear flow, the body of the swimmer is rotating with an angular velocity $-\dot{\gamma}/2$.
-If the tangent velocity of small beads (along $x$) is $v_{1}=-\dot{\gamma} \widetilde{\ell}_{y}/2$ swimmer would rotate without deformation.
-Here $\widetilde{\ell}_{y}$ is the distance between the central bead and the small beads along $y$.
-However, the velocity gradient of the shear flow between those beads is $v_{2}=-\dot{\gamma}\widetilde{\ell}_{y}$.
-The difference between those two velocities regularly deforms swimmer clockwise in the shear plane.
-The main springs of the freely moving swimmer without an external flow does not apply a force on beads out of the shear plane.
-In a shear flow, main springs of deformed swimmer apply forces on central beads that have nonzero $x$ components [Fig. \ref{fig:ang_vel}(I)] and therefore exerts a torque on the central bead.
-Figure \ref{fig:ang_vel}(a) shows the actual lengths of the main springs ($\ell$) and the time-dependent equilibrium length of main springs ($\ell_{m}$) during the orbital period of small beads.
-When the main springs are compressed ($\ell<\ell_{m}$) the torque exerted by the main springs to the central bead is opposite of the torque applied by the shear flow.
-Meanwhile, the supporting springs exerts a torque on the central bead which have the same sign as the torque applied by the shear flow.
-However, the total torque exerted by all springs on the central bead is opposite of the one applied by the shear flow.
-Therefore, the rotation of swimmer by the flow is reduced, and swimmer stays longer in given configuration (perpendicular to the flow).
-Such behavior is opposite of a passive elongated object in a shear flow (Jeffrey's Orbit) \cite{Jeffery1922}.
+Figure \ref{fig:ang_vel}-I shows the swimmer dynamics when flagella plane and swimming direction are both perpendicular to the flow direction.
+Figure \ref{fig:ang_vel}~I(a) shows the time dependence of the lengths of the main springs, $\ell(t)$ (solid curve), and the imposed time-dependence of the equilibrium length of the main springs, $\ell_{m}(t)$ (dashed curve), during an orbital period $T_b$ of the satellite beads.
+When the main springs are compressed ($\ell<\ell_{m}$), the torque exerted by the main springs to the body is opposite to the torque applied by the shear flow.
+Meanwhile, the supporting springs exerts a torque on the body which have the same sign as the torque applied by the shear flow.
+However, the total torque exerted by all springs on the body is opposite to the one imposed by the shear flow.
+Altogether, the angular velocity of the swimmer is reduced, and the swimmer stays longer along the swimming direction perpendicular to the flow, in comparison to a spherical particle of the same radius as the body bead Fig.~\ref{fig:orbits}~I(b) [see also table \ref{tab:tumbling_period}].
+It is remarkable that such a behavior is opposite to the usual Jeffery orbit of a passive elongated object in a shear flow \cite{JefferyGB:1922.1}.